San Jose Scale

 Hosts: apple, pear, cherry, peach, nectarine

 Biology: San Jose scale is an armored scale that overwinters as a mix of nymphs and adults.
 Crawlers (newly hatched nymphs) emerge in late spring and a second generation emerges in late summer.
 They feed on sap from leaves, limbs, and fruits.

 Monitoring: Look for limbs encrusted with small, circular, black and gray armored scales.
 Monitor for crawlers by wrapping black tape around an infested limb and covering the tape with petroleum jelly; look for trapped crawlers.
-There are pheromone traps for male adults but they are mostly unreliable.
+There are pheromone traps for male adults, but they have not been reliable in Utah.

 Treatment Threshold: Treat at crawler stage if any fruit in the orchard in the prior season had scale.

 - Upper threshold: 90°F

 - Lower threshold: 51°F

 - Crawlers begin hatching approximately 300-400 degree days after codling moth biofix

 - Time to treat is at 600 degree days.

 Management Considerations: Adults are difficult to kill.
 Dormant oil can kill a portion of overwintering nymphs, but crawlers hatched from overwintering adults will have to be treated when they emerge.